The Amazing Race 11: Casting

+Release

 This season introduced the Elimination Station, featured on the official website.
 A series of thirteen web episodes presented the eliminated contestants living together in a common house in their sequester location in Acapulco, Mexico.
 The series was viewable only in the United States and was available on the Innertube video streaming service on the CBS website, with a new episode debuting immediately following the airing of each new Amazing Race episode in the Pacific Time Zone.